 - when we lose focus on the limits of relationships, we miss opportunities right in front of us.

 But those who live in light of their finiteness choose to trade up.
 They become more thankful for the resources at their disposal.
 They seek to intentionally develop their gifts and invest them into worthwhile pursuits.
 They attempt to remove the distractions and the clutter holding them back.
 They simplify life to focus on the most important.
-They begin each day focusing on its potential.
+They begin each day focusing on its potential and make every day count.
 And they reorient their lives for lasting impact.

 This is an important truth.
 Our resources are finite.
 And that should change everything about us.